Cost of property, plant and equipment (‘PP&E’) comprises (IAS 16.16):

 When income is generated as a result of operations that are not necessary to bring the asset to location and condition necessary for it to be capable of operating in the manner intended by management, they are recognised in P/L and not deducted from the cost of PP&E. As an example, paragraph IAS 16.21 refers to income earned through using a building site as a car park until construction of PP&E starts.

-IASB plans to amend IAS 16 so that all income generated during development of PP&E will be recognised in P/L.
+Amendment effective from 2022: IASB amended IAS 16 so that all income generated during development of PP&E will be recognised in P/L.

 The estimate of the costs of dismantling and removing the item and restoring the site on which it is located is recognised as a provision and added to the cost of PP&E. This approach applies only to obligations arising: